Range Map

 - Cessna Citation Ultra – the same airframe uprated with JT15D-5D engines and a full Honeywell Primus 1000 glass cockpit; the volume variant of the family.
 Compare

-- Cessna Citation Encore / Encore+ – the same Model 560 airframe re-engined with Pratt & Whitney PW535 turbofans, the most refined and capable variant of the family.
+- Cessna Citation Encore / Encore+ – the same Model 560 airframe re-engined with Pratt & Whitney PW535 turbofans, the most modern variant of the family.
 Compare

 - Cessna Citation II / Bravo – the smaller straight-wing Citation one cabin step down.
 Compare